arturaugusto/binstr/README.txt

        These would (maybe) include signed/unsigned exponential, signed/unsigned interleaved exponential, Fibonacci, Rice, Golomb, Levenshtein, and Huffman coding.
        I'm not quite sure what else should be added like that just now.

+    4. Add Two's Compliment function.
+I know it's so trivial I could just put it in now but I want to get unittest done first.

 If anybody has any tips, advice or general abuse concerning Binstr then please feel